Boston North Shore Study

 TOTAL 5,990

-Building sand dunes at Point of Pines and along Revere Beach using the I-95 sand could also reduce overtopping along Revere Beach.
+Building sand dunes and beaches at Point of Pines and along Revere Beach and the Nahant Causeway using the I-95 sand could also reduce overtopping.
 The use of this sand could remove 4,900 feet of the embankment restoring 16.7 acres of ecosystem habitat and restore flushing to the upper estuary.
 Breaching and removing the I-95 embankment to restore the wetlands is a major goal of resource agencies.

 The Secretary of Environmental Affairs after the NEPA/MEPA review provided a positive Certificate, the Commonwealth then supported it, and the US Congress authorized the Project for construction.
 Then in the fall of 1993 a new Secretary of Environmental Affairs, an environmental activist from Rhode Island, was opposed to construction along the Massachusetts coast and the project was stopped, and since it has been de-authorized.
 Renewed interest in the Project by the communities due to coastal flooding and accelerated sea level rise has resulted in the Boston North Shore Feasibility Study which was authorized by the President on 23 Dec 2022 to investigate the flooding and ecosystem needs of the region.